PrePhysician Assistant Professional Program students must declare a primary major

 Applicants should be confident of their interest in pursuing a career path in medicine as a Physician Assistant, and that admission to the Albany Medical College’s PA program is the path they would choose toward that goal.

-As a part of the application process, applicants must articulate in writing the personal advantage they see to their participation in this program.
-In addition, they must outline their goals and objectives for the remaining undergraduate year, including time between graduation and the start of the Albany Med PA Program.
+As a part of the application process, applicants must articulate in writing why they want to be a physician assistant and how they have pursued completion of healthcare hours.
+Any descrepancies in academic credentials should be discussed.
+In addition, they must outline their goals and objectives for the remaining undergraduate year, including time between graduation and the start of the PA Program.
 The plan for meeting these goals must include specific academic coursework, extracurricular activities, and healthcare related experience.
 Specifically, they must indicate how the proposed activities for the senior year will enhance their capabilities as a future physician assistant.
 Each accepted student is committed to continuing vigorous intellectual activity as demonstrated by breath of education as well as depth in some field of concentrated study.

 Acceptance and Continuation in the Program